LiveView Course Update #2: New Releases

 The other thing we worked on wasn’t what you see but what you hear. 🎧

-While that setup helped reduce the echo, the SM7B notoriously needs more gain than most mics.
+We also purchased two Shure SM7B microphones, two Heil PL2T microphone booms, and a Focusrite Scarlett 2i4 mixer.
+The SM7B notoriously needs more gain than most mics.
 We know many of you watch our videos on planes, trains, and subway cars (back before 🦠 kept us at home), and it’s important that you get good, clean audio at the right level.
 So we added two Triton Audio FetHead preamps to boost the gain.

 Yeah, So When Will It Be Done?